Beckley, East Sussex: History

 The parish church is the All Saints church, which is located at the far west end of the town.
-Its isolated position indicating that the main village has relocated during its history.
+The Revd William Glaister was the rector here in 1839 when his daughter Elizabeth Glaister was born.
+She would be an author and embroiderer.

+A notable person from Beckley was George Elliott, a bricklayer who founded the town of Sussex, Wisconsin in 1843.

 Governance

 The lowest level of government is the Beckley parish council which meets once a month.
 The parish council is responsible for local amenities such as the provision of litter bins, bus shelters and allotments.
 They also provide a voice into the district council meetings.
 The parish council comprises seven councillors with elections being held every four years.
 The May 2007 election was uncontested.

 Current details about the Parish can be found on the official Parish Council website.

 Rother District council provides the next level of government with services such as refuse collection, planning consent, leisure amenities and council tax collection.
 Beckley lies within the Rother Levels ward, which provides two councillors.
 The May 2007 election returned two Conservatives councillors.

 East Sussex county council is the third tier of government, providing education, libraries and highway maintenance.
 Beckley falls within the Northern Rother ward.
 Peter Jones, Conservative, was elected in the May 2005 election with 49.7% of the vote.

 The UK Parliament constituency for Beckley is Bexhill and Battle.

-Prior to Brexit in 2020, Buckley was part of the South East England constituency in the European Parliament.
+Prior to Brexit in 2020, Beckley was part of the South East England constituency in the European Parliament.